Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 The more prepared agents are for real-life scenarios, the better they can handle them when they occur.

-During agent onboarding, use role-play based on real customer calls for practical training.
-Make sure you introduce your agents to both fast-paced yes-or-no calls and long, drawn-out troubleshooting with challenging customers.
+Use role-play based on real customer calls for practical training during agent onboarding.
+Make sure you introduce your agents to yes or no questions and lengthy, drawn-out troubleshooting scenarios with challenging customers.

-There is more call center technology at your disposal than ever before.
-With management functions such as analytics, you can understand trends in the blink of an eye and tailor training based on common bottlenecks and frequently asked questions.
+AI-powered solutions are the latest and greatest in call center technology at the moment.
+But you don’t have to go overboard.
+With management functions like analytics and dashboards, you can understand trends in the blink of an eye and tailor training based on common bottlenecks and FAQ.

-Integration features such as click to call and screen pop add a much-needed efficiency boost to physical agent tasks such as dialing and finding account information.
+Integration features like click to call and screen pop add a much-needed efficiency boost to physical agent tasks such as dialing and finding account information.

 You can eliminate misdials and automatically load customer records when integrating your phone system with a customer relationship management (CRM) system.